-1.4 Pupils come from a range of professional and business backgrounds, mostly from Haslemere and the local area.
-Nationally standardised test data provided by school indicate that the ability of the pupils is above average.
-The school has identified ten pupils as having special educational needs and/or disabilities which include dyslexia and dyspraxia, nine of whom receive additional specialist help.
-One pupil in the school has an education, health and care plan.
-English is an additional language for one pupil, who is supported by their classroom teachers.
-Twelve pupils have been identified as being the most able in the school's population, and the curriculum is modified for them and for nine other pupils due to their special talents in art, drama, music and sport.
+1.3 Pupils come from a diversity of ethnic and language backgrounds.
+Nationally standardised data provided by the school indicate that the ability of pupils is above average.
+The school has identified 20 pupils as having special educational needs and/or disabilities that include cognitive, physical, communication and behavioural needs, all of whom receive additional support.
+One pupil has an education, health and care (EHC) plan.
+English is an additional language for 36 pupils, one of whom is at an early stage and receives extra support.
+The school identifies pupils who are more able or have special talents, and provision for them is enriched through extension classes and clubs.